zaps166/QMPlay2/README.md

 ##Other information

-- QMPlay2 uses Oxygen icons which are under LGPLv3 license (https://techbase.kde.org/Projects/Oxygen).
 - QMPlay2 contains modified libmodplug sources which are used by Modplug module.
+- QMPlay2 uses Concept icons created by Alexey Varfolomeev.